muratk5n/thirdwave/en/README.md

 ---

-See I bet the NY voters knew that abt him.. and the stop-and-frisk thing.. and they made a call.
+See I bet the NY voters knew that abt him.. and the stop-and-frisk thing.. then they made a call.
 Leader judgement of ppl is not bad.
-Policy judgement not so much.
+Policy judgement, not so much.

 ---